The Cosmogrid Simulation: Statistical Properties of Small Dark Matter Halos: Discussions and Summary

 \section{Discussions and Summary}

 We present the first scientific results of the Cosmogrid simulation.
-Because of unprecedentedly high resolution and powerful statistics, the simulation is suitable to resolve internal properties of halos with the mass larger than dwarf galaxy and subhalos whose scales are comparable to ultra-faint dwarf galaxies.
+Because of unprecedentedly high-resolution and powerful statistics, the simulation is suitable to resolve internal properties of halos with the mass larger than dwarf galaxy and subhalos whose scales are comparable to ultra-faint dwarf galaxies.

-We summarize the main results of this paper as follows: \begin{itemize} \item The halo mass function is well described by the \citet{Sheth1999} fitting function down to $\sim 10^7 M_{\odot}$ from $1.0 \times 10^{13} M_{\odot}$.
+We summarize the main results of this paper as follows. \begin{itemize} \item The halo mass function is well described by the \citet{Sheth1999} fitting function down to $\sim 10^7 M_{\odot}$ from $1.0 \times 10^{13} M_{\odot}$.
 The differences are less than 10\% at $z=0$ from $M=5.0 \times 10^7 M_{\odot}$ to $M=2.0 \times 10^{12} M_{\odot}$.

 \item We analyzed the spherically averaged density profiles of the three most massive halos which contain more than 170 million particles.
-Their mass are 5.24, 3.58, and 2.25 $\times 10^{13} M_{\odot}$.
+Their masses are 5.24, 3.58, and 2.25 $\times 10^{13} M_{\odot}$.
 We confirmed that the slopes of density profiles of these halos become shallower than $-1$ at the inner most radius.
-The results are consistent with the recent studies based on high resolution simulations for galactic halos.
+The results are consistent with the recent studies based on high-resolution simulations for galactic halos.

 \item We studied internal properties of halos at $z=0$ with the mass more than $\sim 10^8 M_{\odot}$.
 The concentration parameter measured by the maximum rotational velocity radius is weakly correlated with the halo mass.
 We found that the dependence of the concentration parameter with halo mass cannot be expressed by a single power law, but levels off at small mass.
-The slope of the mass-concentration relation is around $-0.07$ for halos with the mass $10^{10} M_{\odot}$, and $-0.06$ for halos with the mass $10^{9} M_{\odot}$.
+The slope of the mass$-$concentration relation is around $-0.07$ for halos with the mass $10^{10} M_{\odot}$, and $-0.06$ for halos with the mass $10^{9} M_{\odot}$.
 The shallowing slope naturally emerges from the nature of the power spectrum of initial density fluctuations.
-A simple model based on the Press-Schechter theory gives reasonable agreement with the simulation result.
+A simple model based on the Press$-$Schechter theory gives reasonable agreement with the simulation result.
 The spin parameter does not show a correlation with the halo mass.
-The probability distribution functions of concentration and spin are well fitted by the log-normal distribution for halos with the mass larger than $\sim 10^8 M_{\odot}$. \end{itemize}
+The probability distribution functions of concentration and spin are well fitted by the log-normal distribution for halos with the mass larger than $\sim 10^8 M_{\odot}$.